Marriage and Family Therapy (MS)

 All requirements for the master’s degree are to be completed within five years from the time of first course registration post admission for the MFT program at the University of La Verne.
 Appeals for extension of time limitations must be made in writing to the Graduate Appeals Committee.

-Aligned with BBS standards, the program requires completion of 225 direct client contact hours, up to 75 of which can be Client Centered Advocacy hours completed while taking required PSY 580 Supervised Fieldwork in Marriage, Family, and Child Therapy I and PSY 581 Supervised Fieldwork in Marriage, Family, and Child Therapy II classes.
+Aligned with BBS standards, the program requires completion of a minimum of 280 direct client contact hours, completed while taking the required Practicum I and Practicum II classes.

 Professional Liability Insurance